When are XMP files used for storing metadata?

 When working with proprietary RAW formats, we face the challenge that a lack of standardization unfortunately prevents us from writing metadata directly to the file.
 This is a common limitation in the industry and is handled similarly by other products, such as Adobe Lightroom.

 For DNGs and JPEGs, things are a little different.
-In these cases, we try to place the metadata directly in the file unless the "Always use branch files" option is enabled.
+In these cases, we try to place the metadata directly in the file unless the "Always use sidecar files" option is enabled.
 However, writing metadata to a DNG may not succeed for various reasons.
-In such a case, a branch file is placed next to the DNG.
+In such a case, a sidecar file is placed next to the DNG.

 When adding photos, Excire Foto reads the metadata and automatically adds keywords to them after analysis.
 (When adding, the "Load keywords from analyzed photos" option must be enabled in the program settings.
 This is not active by default).
 After ...